yagossc/cc_api/README.md

 # CC API
-An example API using Node.JS, Docker/Docker-compose, Swagger, PostgreSQL and  testing with Jest.
+An extremely simple transaction based API using Node.JS, Docker/Docker-compose, Swagger, PostgreSQL and  testing with Jest.

 # Building